Ask An Expert

 In infants, two to twelve months old, sleep shifts gradually from these brief episodes to more consolidated periods of varying lengths.
 In other words, we begin to see a more significant distinction between nighttime sleep and those shorter, daytime naps.
 Daytime nap times can vary, but on average is three to four hours in total time, and nighttime sleep typically amounts to nine to ten hours.
 Most parents notice that by 12 weeks, their newborn is better adjusted and has developed a sleeping pattern, even if it doesn’t mean quite yet sleeping through the night in one stretch.

-Sleep Strategies for Newborns and Infants
+Sleep Training Methods for Newborns and Infants

 Expert advice for parents of newborns varies greatly since, as we’ve established, there are no discernable patterns of sleep.
 The overarching guidance is to ensure that their needs are met.
 No one is advocating neglect, and a newborn cannot “cry it out” as that is their primary means of communication.
 Consistency will be a crucial ingredient to your success at this stage.
-Consistency looks different from infancy to toddlerhood, but it’s essential as they age.
+Consistency in sleep training your baby looks different from infancy to toddlerhood, but it’s essential as they age.
 First, ensure your baby’s needs are met-they should be fed and dry.
 Then, put your baby down drowsy but not yet fully asleep so that they will get used to drifting off on their own.
-Perhaps keep your warm hand on your baby and remove it slowly.
+Perhaps keep your warm blanket hand on your baby and remove it slowly.
 When it seems your baby cries anytime he or she wakes anywhere other than your arms, consider all your options.

 When you hear your baby cry, stay consistent in how you respond.
 Maybe you rock your baby for a few more minutes, then nurse or bottle-feed under the glow of a nightlight, and then back to the crib…Gradually, the stretches between wakings will increase in duration, and little Abner will come to expect a cuddle and lights out again.